 After discussion with ITF, a school administration commits formally to the project; it is understood that students will manage the business under teacher guidance.
 A complete installation costs approximately US$10,000.
 ITF, the school and community members work together to estimate the funds needed to liquidate the costs within 24 months; water sales to community members funds construction costs.
 JTP has funded tap stations, bottles, sanitation facilities, and carts through a Buy One Give One” campaign in the Netherlands.

 School and ITF book keepers maintain detailed records, updated and cross-checked daily.
 With teacher support, students submit weekly and monthly reports to ITF.

-To date, nine kiosks have been installed in three areas of Kenya, benefitting some 4000 students and 70000 community members.
+In 2016, nine kiosks have been installed in three areas of Kenya, benefitting some 4000 students and 70000 community members.
 These encouraging results have led ITF to expand operations into Rwanda and Tanzania.

 This community-based business provides affordable potable water to the entire community independent of third parties.
 It also develops valuable business skills among the schoolchildren, the community’s future leaders.